smokephisticated/smokephisticated/pages/bongs/bongs.md

 <a target="_blank" href="http://affiliates.grasscity.com/shop/clickthru.cgi?id=Smokephisticated&page=https://www.grasscity.com/us_en/amsterdam-bubble-base-glass-tube-21cm.html"><img alt="Amsterdam Bubble Base Glass Bong" class="img-middle" src="/img/bongs/Amsterdam-Bubble-Base-Glass-Bong.png" /></a>

+*Highly* suggested for begginers:

-**Unfortunetly** your local coffee shop probably won't let you sit down at a booth and torch a bowl of this beautifully simple glass piece...
-At least not yet; pass the time by celebrating cannabis liberty with 21 cm of [borosilicate glass](https://apaviata.com/advantages-of-borosilicate-glass){:target="_blank"} equipped with the [Coat of arms of Amsterdam](https://en.wikipedia.org/wiki/Coat_of_arms_of_Amsterdam){:target="_blank"} vector.
+**Unfortunetly** your local coffee shop probably won't let you sit down at a booth and torch a bowl of this beautifully simple glass piece.
+Or, at least not yet.
+Pass the time by celebrating cannabis liberty with 21 cm of [borosilicate glass](https://apaviata.com/advantages-of-borosilicate-glass){:target="_blank"} equipped with the [Coat of arms of Amsterdam](https://en.wikipedia.org/wiki/Coat_of_arms_of_Amsterdam){:target="_blank"} vector.

 Pack your supply into the funnel-bowled 14.5mm chillum and clear the smoke using the carb hole; rip & repeat as nescessary.